The reality of male breast cancer

 “It is time for all of us to stop hiding in the shadows and come forward to say that men can get breast cancer too.
 Stop being afraid.
 Stop feeling embarrassed or ashamed.
 It’s time to educate the world.
 It isn’t just pink anymore, it is pink and blue.
 Women get it, men also get it!”

-Since you started advocating for male breast cancer, how has your message been received?
+Since you started advocating, how has your message been received?

 “This is a double edge sword, meaning that women and the medical field have received the message well, however, with men, we still have a long way to go to get men to understand that we are vulnerable to getting it.
 There are a lot men that still do not think they can get it.